openphacts/openphacts.github.io/refresh/past-refresh.md

 README from OPS 2.0 data refresh of data sources, from `ops-platform-setup` github project.

+At the end is a count of number of triples from each dataset.

 - [Data Loaded by the platform (v2.0)]( https://github.com/openphacts/ops-platform-setup/blob/2.0.0/data-sources/README.md)